 The most important factor in creating filling meals and snacks is adding protein and fat sources.
 Protein is the most filling macronutrient.
-Research shows that adding protein sources to meals and snacks increases feelings of fullness, which keeps you feeling satisfied throughout the day and decreases snacking frequency (1).
-Adding a healthy fat source to meals and snacks can help reduce hunger as well (2).
+Research shows that adding protein sources to meals and snacks increases feelings of fullness, which keeps you feeling satisfied throughout the day and decreases snacking frequency (

 Examples of protein sources that can be easily incorporated into your diet include: